Access Date Functions

-This page gives a brief description of the most useful date functions in Microsoft Access.
+This page gives a brief description of the most useful date functions in Access VBA.
 Access Help gives more details and will describe exactly how these functions operate in your version of Access.

 Note that functions are always followed by a pair of brackets even if - like Date() - there's nothing in between them.
-The Access editor will sometimes remove these brackets but by entering them you are telling Access that you are attempting to use a function.
+The VBA editor in Access will sometimes remove these brackets but by entering them you are telling Access that you are attempting to use a function.

 Date() Gives today's date.
 Date$() gives it as a string.
 There is also a Date command which sets the system date.